tristanbagnulo/funbank-website/README.md

 # dummywebsite

-> A Vue.js project
+- A Vue.js project
-> Using Node.js and NPM
+- Made with Node.js and NPM
-> A basic fake bank website for the sake of practicing web development
+- A basic fake bank website for the sake of practicing web development

 ## Build Setup